 I’m very new to gardening, and my green-thumb is still developing.
 But what I have learned in the past few years of growing flowers and veggies in my yard is that it can be VERY easy to spend a lot of money.
 Think about your garden needs and start budgeting NOW so that you are prepared when the prep and growing begins!

 Chocolate, candy, new decor, new spring dresses and sweet shirts with pastel bowties.
 These fun things add up quick!
-Add them into your budget so you can shop without breaking the bank!
+Add them to your budget so you can shop without breaking the bank!

 Summer Holidays & Camping

 Do you drive across the country to visit Auntie Pam every summer?
 Or is there a family campout scheduled for the August long weekend?
 Maybe you are planning a week in the mountains to disconnect and recharge.
-Whatever your summer plans are – start budgeting for them NOW, and you’ll be fully prepared when the warm weather rolls around!
+Whatever your summer plans are – start budgeting for them NOW.
+You’ll be fully prepared when the warm weather rolls around!